fcbond/ltdb/README.rst

 We prefer that Sentence IDs are unique, if we see two sentences in the gold treebank with the same ID, we only store the first one.

-Only the new LKB-FOS (http://moin.delph-in.net/LkbFos) suppoorts the new docstring comments.
+Only the new LKB-FOS (http://moin.delph-in.net/LkbFos) supports the new docstring comments.
 We assume it is installed in ``LKBFOS=~/delphin/lkb_fos/lkb.linux_x86_64``.

 Install dependencies (in ubuntu):